 Once you have decided on the whole strategy behind your marketing game, it is time to design it and brand it.
 How do you brand it?
 By changing the logo, colors, fonts, images, etc. to fit your brand guidelines.
 You want to make sure every participant link the games to your company in seconds.
 That’s very important because that’s how you’ll get the full benefits of your game.

-I hope this post was insightful, and that you understand now that Branded Marketing Games are not only available for large companies like McDonald’s.
-Every company can create one at a relatively low cost.
-Keep in mind that Branded Marketing Games are mostly beneficial for B2C companies.
-Yet, although it is more complicated, it can also be great for a B2B company.
+Branded Marketing Games are not only available for large companies like McDonald’s.
+You can also create one at a relatively low cost.
+Branded Marketing Games are mostly beneficial for B2C companies.
+Yet, although it is more complicated, it can also be great for boosting your B2B Interactive Marketing strategy.